NASA - National Aeronautics and Space Administration

 The optional comments parameter is for additional information required by the PI (or Data Manager) to identify the file contents but that does not fit into the other fields of the file name.
 This should be used sparingly.

-We recommend that, whenever possible, ICARTT time series data files conform to the following Ames file format:
+We recommend that, whenever possible, ICARTT time series data files conform to the file format FFI = 1001.

-What this means in English is that there is one time (independent) variable and that all other data depend on that variable.
-Any number of other variables can be defined, but they all depend on the one.
-In the typical case the fundamental variable is the start time of the measurement and others can be defined as in the following example, where the variable names refer to columns in the data file:
+This indicates that there is one independent variable, usually start time, and that all other data depend on the independent variable.
+In the typical case, the fundamental variable is the start time of the measurement and others can be defined as in the following example, where the variable names refer to columns in the data file:

 start time